retrospirit/dosspirit-cakephp2/README.md

 Build process is abit convoluted.
 It requires you to run the cakephp i18n shell console to correctly generate a new "default.pot" file, located in "app/Locale/default.pot".
 Have a look here on how that works: http://book.cakephp.org/2.0/en/console-and-shells/i18n-shell.html

 New locale updates to the application must checked in and done through pull requests.
-Then uploaded to Crowdin via the project's admin, bakkelun.
 Newly generated locale files (.po, located in Locale/<language>/LC_MESSAGES/default.po) will then be checked into master.

 Future planned updates
 ----------------------